Lee Pomeroy: Biography

-Pomeroy was also a member of pop group This Oceanic Feeling collaborators Chris Braide (vocals, keyboards, guitars) and Ash Soan (drums) they release one album called Universal Mind which featured him on bass, chapman stick and guitar.
+Pomeroy was also a member of the pop group This Oceanic Feeling collaborators Chris Braide (vocals, keyboards, guitars) and Ash Soan (drums), they release one album called Universal Mind which featured him on bass, chapman stick and guitar.

-Alongside Rick Wakeman, Pomeroy performed with Yes featuring Anderson, Rabin & Wakeman on bass guitar, backing vocals and synthesizers.
+Alongside Rick Wakeman, Pomeroy performed with Yes featuring Anderson, Rabin & Wakeman on bass guitar and backing vocals.
 Pomeroy played with ARW on both of their tours (except on the 2017 Japanese and 2018 European legs, where he was deputised by fellow Jeff Lynne's ELO touring member and 10cc singer Iain Hornal).

-In 2021 Pomeroy joined Canterbury based progressive rock band Caravan after playing as a guest bass player on their 2021 album It’s None of Your Business.
+In 2022, Pomeroy joined Canterbury based progressive rock band Caravan after playing as a guest bass player on their 2021 album It’s None of Your Business.

-Pomeroy performed bass/vocals on the English Rock Ensemble spring 2022 tour with Hayley Sanderson on vocals, Dave Colquhoun (guitars, backing vocals), Rick and Adam Wakeman (keyboards).
+Pomeroy performed bass/vocals on the English Rock Ensemble spring 2022 tour with Hayley Sanderson on vocals, Dave Colquhoun on guitars, backing vocals, and Rick and Adam Wakeman (keyboards).

 Style

 Pomeroy is primarily known as a bass guitarist, but also plays Chapman Stick, bass pedals, synth bass, double neck guitar / bass (with Steve Hackett), rhythm guitar and even the spoons.
-Pomeroy performs bass guitar left handed with left handed instruments but stringed as a right handed instrument.
+Pomeroy performs bass guitar left-handed with left-handed instruments but stringed as a right-handed instrument.
+Regarding learning to play, he said, "My brother had a bass guitar, and I used to pick it up and have a thrash around on it when he was at work....
+I know this sounds weird - I didn’t actually learn it as such, because I could play the bass as soon as I picked it up.
+I never had to work out how to play it, or even how to hold it, even though it was upside-down because I’m left-handed.”
 He has described Yes bassist Chris Squire as his hero, and compares his sound to Squire, Geddy Lee and Paul McCartney.
 He uses various equipment including: